 The admissions process for college can be a daunting task for seniors and their parents.
 I am so honored to have the parenting expert and author of the recently released, A Survival Guide to Parenting Teens: Talking to Your Kids About Sexting, Drinking, Drugs, and Other Things That Freak You Out, Joani Geltman, MSW, agree to share a section of her new book with us.
 She is all about helping 21st century parents survive the teenage years with sage advice for parenting teens from saving for college to preparing your teen for the college application process.

 In addition to her experience as a psychology professor, school counselor and parenting coach, Joani Geltman has had the experience of raising her own famous teen – Ari Graynor, who has starred in the CBS Television Series, Bad Teacher.
-Armed with humor and advice for tackling everything from the Smartphone Addict, enforcing the dreaded task of summer reading, to dealing with the homework avoider and the procrastinator, Joani addresses over 80 parenting teens topics that confront today’s parents.
+Armed with advice for tackling everything from the Smartphone Addict, enforcing the dreaded task of summer reading, to dealing with the homework avoider and the procrastinator, Joani addresses over 80 parenting teens topics that confront today’s parents.

 Tips For Navigating the College Admissions Process

 What should seniors be doing to prepare for college?
 As parents we like to make sure we have all the answers but when it comes to creating an admission plan for college, we can find ourselves a little rusty.
 College counsellors can be a great help but some schools have very limited access.

 As a parent, nothing could be more welcome than some help navigating the college admissions process.
 I know my own parents had trouble with this as it changes so much so quickly.
 It is often an area in which both parents and teens can feel confused and overwhelmed.
 That is why I jumped on the chance to have an expert share tips to help teens and parents prepare for the college application process.

 I was given permission to reprint Chapter 24 from Joani Geltman’s new book.
 This section is reprinted with exclusive permission from-